 - Activities that generate active participation and promote problem-solving strategies and basic skills practice

 - Practical ideas for helping students meet rigorous state standards in mathematics

 - Teacher-friendly tips for implementing guided math groups and managing math centers

-Dr. Barbara Blanke will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Dr. Barbara Blanke will be available for consultation regarding your questions and the unique needs of your own program.